WHAT TO DO IN SAN MARINO IN 1 DAY

 What Language Do They Speak In San Marino

 Looking for people who speak English in San Marino is not the easiest thing.
-Even in the museums, for example, the staff does not speak any English or any other language other than Italian.
+For example, even in the museums, the staff does not speak any English or any other language other than Italian.
 Not even at my hotel.
 It was even worse than my experiences in France.

-I think that this really left a bad taste in my mouth because it was kind of disappointing – after visiting Italy, where many people in the tourism industry do speak (basic) English, I could not ask anyone (except the women at the tourism office).
+I think that this really left a bad taste in my mouth because it was kind of disappointing.
+After visiting Italy, where many people in the tourism industry speak (basic) English, I could not ask anyone (except the women at the tourism office).

-Many people in San Marino made up for it by being very friendly though – but my tip is to learn some basic Italian beforehand.
+Many people in San Marino made up for it by being very friendly, but my tip is to learn some basic Italian beforehand.

 Solo Female Travel in San Marino